Key Result

 Overview

 The focus of this research was to improve management practices for Sclerotinia sclerotiorum by developing a better understanding of the relationship between inoculum availability and environmental conditions before and during flowering, and how this impacts stem rot risk and fungicide response.
-Researchers are looking at factors (seeding rate) that influence crop development, as well as variability in flowering and the resulting fungicide efficacy at different canola growth stages.
-They will also evaluate fungicide efficacy when applied as a single early application or as dual applications at different flowering stages, and will refine the use of qPCR analysis and investigate the use of spore traps to assess inoculum load before and during flowering.
+Researchers looked at factors (seeding rate) that influence crop development, as well as variability in flowering and the resulting fungicide efficacy at different canola growth stages.
+They also evaluated fungicide efficacy when applied as a single early application or as dual applications at different flowering stages, while aiming to refine the use of qPCR analysis and investigate the use of spore traps to assess inoculum load before and during flowering.

 Objectives